Varun487/AIAlgoTrading/restapi/README.md

   - For all companies in DB (or given as input)  ![done]
     - Source latest data ![done]
     - Update company quote in DB (create quote if not present) ![done]
-- Evaluate Live Paper Trades ![varunincomplete]
+- Evaluate Live Paper Trades ![varuncomplete]
-  - For each live paper trade
+  - For each live paper trade ![done]
-    - Check whether stop loss or take profit limit is hit
+    - If stop loss or take profit limit is reached ![done]
-      - If hit, then
-        - Exit position
+      - Exit position ![done]
-        - Evaluate closed trade
+      - Evaluate closed trade ![done]
-        - Remove from live trades
+      - Remove from live trades ![done]
 - Execute Live Paper Signals ![varuncomplete]
   - For each signal in live generated signals ![done]
     - Execute entry orders and create a paper trade ![done]